Getting a logo designed online: The top crowdsourced graphic design companies, explained and simplified.

 Don’t be afraid, however, to describe in great detail what you don’t want to see in the entries: “No comic book style fonts, no orange, nothing that looks playful or unprofessional” would all be very useful information for the designers.

-You also decide which logo design package you is best for you.
+You also decide which logo design package is best for you.
 Despite the term “package” used by all four platforms, what you are selecting is usually the “prize amount” (what the winning designer gets) plus various and sundry fees the platform charges.

 While crowdSPRING and Hatchwise detail what portion of the total cost of the package is the designer prize, 99designs and DesignCrowd do not.
 Because the amount of prize money on offer is what influences both the number of designs and the quality of the designers participating this is something important to take into consideration.